Your info, payment and privacy all in one place.

 This might be:

-To comply with a request from law enforcement.
+To comply with a request from law enforcement, courts, or other competent authorities.

 To take appropriate action with reports of intellectual property infringement and inappropriate content.